ADAH-EviDENce/evidence/README.md

 evidence-master_indexer_1 exited with code 0
 ```

-In some cases, the docker containers cannot access the necessary folder.
+When using Windows 10 Pro, the Docker containers may not be able to read or write to the folder with the corpus and model.
 In this case, you get output like the following:

 ```powershell
 PS C:\Users\JohnDoe\evidence-master> docker-compose up --build